kamilWyszynski1/AWS-troyut/README.md

 Repository is created in order to learn AWS using terraform, docker and kubernetes

 ## Steps
+* [x] Github Action for running tests
-* [ ] Create a simple app, push docker image to AWS ECR and deploy EC2 app using pushed image.
+* [x] Create a simple app, create Github Action that pushes image to ECR after merge to master

 ## Github action deploys app